skills/idea-to-app-with-spark/.github/steps/x-review.md

 ## Review

-_Congratulations, you've completed this exercise and learned how to build web applications with GitHub Spark!_
+_Look at you!
+You've completed this exercise and transformed from idea-haver to app-maker with GitHub Spark! ✨_

 <img src="https://octodex.github.com/images/jetpacktocat.png" alt="celebrate" width=200 align=right>

-You've successfully created a functional web application using GitHub Spark without writing any code!
-Your application demonstrates how natural language can be used to build, customize, and deploy real applications that solve problems you care about.
+Remember when you were _that person_ with the great ideas but no way to build them?
+Well, not anymore!
+Your app proves that when you combine your niche knowledge with Spark's AI magic, amazing things happen! 🧑‍🚀

 Here's a recap of your accomplishments:

-- Built a complete web application using only natural language prompts
+- Built a complete web application by just describing it!
-- Customized app appearance and functionality through conversation and visual tools
+- Customized your app's looks and functionality through conversation and Spark's recommendations.
-- Managed data storage and user interactions without technical complexity
-- Published and shared your app with appropriate access controls
+- Shared your app with with a friend or coworker.
-- Explored the underlying code structure and advanced development features
+- Explored the actual code structure and discovered advanced development features!

-### What's next?
+### What's sparking next?

+The fun doesn't stop here!
+Your journey from idea-haver to app-maker is just beginning:

-- [Getting Started with GitHub Copilot](https://skills.github.com/skills/copilot) - Explore more AI-powered development tools
+- **[Getting Started with GitHub Copilot](https://skills.github.com/skills/copilot)** - Level up with more AI-powered development tools
-- [GitHub Codespaces documentation](https://docs.github.com/en/codespaces) - Learn more about cloud development environments
+- **[GitHub Codespaces](https://github.com/skills-dev/code-with-codespaces)** - Simplify your flow with a pre-configured development environment.
-- [GitHub Skills](https://skills.github.com/) - Continue learning with more hands-on exercises
+- **[GitHub Skills](https://learn.github.com/skills)** - Keep the learning party going with more hands-on exercises.

-> 💡 **Tip:** Before you start making an AI chatbot for answering support questions, check out Copilot Spaces first.